 On occasion, you may find a nonsensical fortune – due to mistranslation directly from Chinese.
 This isn’t a comment on the translation work – some Chinese proverbs simply do not translate well into English.

-Do you know any interesting or fun facts about fortune cookies that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about fortune cookies?
+Share them in the comments below!